pbougue/tartare/documentation/tartare.md

-input.url | Required | provide the source URL of the ressource (may it be FTP, HTTP or HTTPS) input.expected_file_name | Optionnal | Override the name of the file, espacially when fetching the ressource over an Internet ressouce without a file name. input.options | Optional | contains additional properties for Internet ressources (3) input.frequency | Optional | contains download frequency settings (4)
+input.url | Required | provide the source URL of the ressource (may it be FTP, HTTP or HTTPS) input.expected_file_name | Optionnal | Override the name of the file, espacially when fetching the ressource over an Internet ressouce without a file name. input.options | Optional | contains additional properties for Internet ressources (3) input.frequency | Required | contains download frequency settings (4)

 #### Manually
 The data source is manually fetched.